NathanTan/SeniorCapstone/README.md

 This projects hosts the graphical user interface (GUI) for the micro air vehicle.
 The GUI code consists of two portions: the Raspberry Pi code and the Laptop/PC code.
 The required hardware includes:
 * Raspberry Pi 3B+.
 You can also use Raspberry Pi Zero with caveats (eYs3D camera requirement below).
 * [Wireless router](https://www.amazon.com/Wireless-N300-Technology-streaming-performing-RT-N12/dp/B00DWFPDNO/ref=sr_1_14?keywords=wireless+router&qid=1555276152&s=gateway&sr=8-14)
 * Forward facing camera, with USB connection.
 For our setup we use [eYs3D Stereo Camera](https://www.sparkfun.com/products/14726), which is only compatible with Raspberry Pi 3B+.
 From that camera, the depth map feed is unreliable.
 If you are considering replicating this, please get a different camera that is compatible with both Raspberry Pi zero and Raspberry Pi 3.
 If you are not intending to implement depth map, the camera does not necessarily have to be a stereo camera.
 Based on the camera used, you may have to edit the device path passed to <tt>mjpg-streamer</tt>.
-See <tt>Code/raspberry/start_mab.sh</tt>.
+See <tt>Code/raspberry/start_mav.sh</tt>.
 * Bottom facing camera, with ribbon connection.
 For our setup, we use [Raspberry Pi Camera](https://www.amazon.com/Raspberry-Camera-Module-OV5647-Sensor/dp/B078Y63QNG/ref=asc_df_B078Y63QNG/?tag=hyprod-20&linkCode=df0&hvadid=241967399507&hvpos=1o2&hvnetw=g&hvrand=18316428705060712916&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032980&hvtargid=pla-447902284057&psc=1).
 We require ribbon camera because raspberry Pi zero only has one usb input and on ribbon input.
 * Laptop or PC.
 The laptop displays all the camera and sensor information for the pilot.

 To go further, you can also obtain an accelerometer and ultrasonic range sensors.
 We currently generate artificial range values for three of the ultrasonic sensors and accelerometer yaw, pitch, roll angles.
 The fourth ultrasonic sensor, that determines the height, is implemented in our code.
 To use it, uncomment lines 41-46 in <tt>Code/raspberry/sensor_data_transmitter.py</tt>.
+Note, that our portion does not describe how to connect ultrasonics and accelerometer to the Raspberry Pi.
+This is a repsonsibility of the electrical engineering sub-team.

-Desired components
+Below are instructions for setting up the Raspberry Pi and the Laptop/PC.

 # Setting Up Raspberry Pi